 In amongst the usual autumn colours are also interspersed some that you might not expect to see.
 The pink of some late flowering camellias can be found along with the pink of Rhododendron ‘Christmas Cheer.’
 There are also lots of hydrangeas in various shades of pink, purple and blue.

-If it’s even more blue that you’re after then how about sea-blue?
+If it’s even more blue that you’re after, how about sea-blue?
 A stroll to the Terrace at the top of the garden is a place where you can make the most of the late summer sun and take in the sea views.

-They come in all sorts of colours, shapes and sizes, from cream with green stripes, blue/grey, snowy white and even one that’s orange and green and shaped like a turban.
+As well as the classic orange, they also come in all sorts of other colours, shapes and sizes; from cream with green stripes, blue/grey, snowy white and even one that’s orange and green and shaped like a turban.

 Getting warm and cosy

-Throughout this season the tea-room will also be serving food that’s sourced from the kitchen garden and orchard, so expect hearty dishes containing pumpkins, apples and pears as a final treat on your visit.
+Throughout this season the tea-room will be serving food that’s sourced from the kitchen garden and orchard, so expect hearty dishes containing pumpkins or apples and pears as a final treat on your visit.